Buick City: Home plant

-The plant originated with Buick before the formation of General Motors.
-Other elements were built by early manufacturers and suppliers like Fisher Body.
-For more than 80 years, it was Buick's "home plant" and built the majority of models in the line up.
+Car production stopped from 1942 to 1946 as GM plants switched over to producing trucks, tanks, and aircraft; Buick specialized in making the M18 Hellcat, the fastest tank destroyer of the entire war.
 After World War II, when vehicle production resumed, Buick City was the primary location where all components were created, with knock-down kits distributed to assembly plants in major metropolitan US cities, where the vehicles were locally assembled and distributed in their respective regions.